denten-books/plain-text/main.md

 I return then to the subject of time, found throughout in the background of this chapter.
-The popular imagination of digital machines belies a deep sense of anxiety about the rhythm of the system as a whole, in which a human plays only a small part (as a bug operator, user, or a receiver).
+The popular imagination of digital machines belies a deep sense of anxiety about the rhythm of the system as a whole, in which humans play only a small part (as bug operators, users, or a receivers).
 Telegraphs and subsequently computers force an atomization of experience into discrete bits, along with the opposite movement toward continuity fluid and rapid enough as to move beyond the boundaries of human perception.
 Attention to the material conditions of removable storage media reveals a delicate negotiation of synchronicity between human and machine time, in a complex chain of encoding and re-mediation that connects differing and incongruent perceptual apparatus.
-Under these conditions, it would be a mistake to conflate digital and discrete, just as it would be a mistake reduce the human to the continuous.
+Under these conditions, it would be a mistake to confjjjlate digital and discrete, just as it would be a mistake reduce the human to the continuous.
 Homeostasis is found at some arbitrary point, contingently connected to human biology and to current technological capability.
 The question of "What constitutes a